roblee01/cyclinbayes/README.md

-To obtain a representative estimate of the graph structure, we use the function `select_posterior_graph()`, which selects the posterior weighted medoid under a chosen distance metric.
+To obtain a representative estimate of the graph structure, we use the function `select_posterior_graph()`, which selects the posterior weighted medoid, the graph that minimizes the weight distance to all other sampled adjacency matrices.
+Users may select one of the build in distances or supply their own custom functions.
 The available distance metrics are:

 - **Structural Hamming Distance (SHD):**